tarakanbg/ptd.vateud.net/README.md

 This availability informaton can be thereafter used by the pilots to selectively join sessions via their personal profiles on the frontend (see section "Joining pre-scheduled examinations and training sessions" below).

+## Enrollment validations

+The following attributes are automatically validated upon pilot enrollment.
+The enrollment is rejected and explanatory error messages returned if any of the requirements isn't met:

+* Name, email, ATC rating, division, desired rating and VATSIM ID are mandatory fields.
+  For EUD members only the ID and desired rating are required, the rest of the data is pulled from the VATEUD API
+* Name length must be minimum 4 characters
+* VATSIM ID must contain digits only
+* VATSIM ID must be at least 6 digits long
+* Rating requirements are validated based on the currently held pilot ratings, i.e. P1 rating is required before enrolling for P2, P2 is required before enrolling for P3, etc.
+* A pilot can only enroll for one rating at a time.
+A pilot can not enroll if he has a non-finalized training cycle within the application.
+This is to prevent pilots enrolling for several ratings at once, or enrolling multiple times for the same rating
+* A pilot can not enroll for a rating that he already holds
+* A pilot can not enroll for newbie training if he already holds any P rating.

 ## Email automation